 Landing page for a native Mac application

 Here is a landing page for SwiftyBeaver native Mac application whose target audience is developers.
-As we can see it is designed in minimalistic manner and concentrates users’ attention on short copy about the product’s functionality and CTA enabling to request a free beta access.
+As we can see it is designed in minimalist manner and concentrates users’ attention on short copy about the product’s functionality and CTA enabling to request a free beta access.
 Although the page provides other important links, they are designed in a way not distracting from the main elements providing conversion.
 The work on landing page for the product was also an interesting and challenging design task as far as the product doesn’t offer a lot of visual material for user engagement and attraction.
 Therefore, the main visual design solution was made around the colored accents echoing the design solutions of the application interface layout.

 Landing page for a gym